ericoporto/ags-manual-wiki/Plugins.md

 The plugin developer's guide is available from the Resources section of the AGS website.

-Plugins come as DLL files with the names AGS\*.DLL, for example agscircle.dll might be a plugin providing a DrawCircle script function.
+Windows plugins come as DLL files with the names `AGS*.DLL`, for example `agscircle.dll` might be a plugin providing a DrawCircle script function.

 **How to use a plugin**